Note: This story was written after The Dream. One would much better relate to this story after reading The Dream first.

 Al asked if he drove much, and Gil explained he used to drive cross country, but had given it up to go back and get his girl, and take her back home to his dream.

-When he got there, she, thinking he had abandoned her, it was reported she'd married and moved away.
+When he got there, it was reported she'd married and moved away, thinking he had abandoned her.
 Heartbroken, Gil had taken three jobs in order to buy a vehicle and obtain some cash to put down on a small farm back home.
 Then, disaster struck, and he was down.
 He'd gotten hurt after leaving one of his jobs by a fall off a curb.
 He had gotten up quickly thinking it had merely knocked the wind out of him, but soon he was down again on the ground gasping for air and wishing for an ambulance.

 So, in the lowest time of his life, he decided he'd go and live back home having to start all over in his life.
 He had struck out for home nearly penniless, had gotten stranded in Texola, OK.
-In his mind he recalled how he'd sold his car and was on his last fifty dollars when he spotted Als' truck coming in for fuel.
+In his mind he recalled how he'd sold his car and was nearly to the end of his last fifty dollars received for it.
+He'd managed to make it to S. Choctaw Road East of Oklahoma City at the Pilot Thunder Travel Plaza and Truck Stop when he spotted Als' truck coming in for fuel.

 He felt emotions akin to shame, resentment, bitterness - all related to the sale of that car.
 The old man to whom he'd sold it had certainly taken an unfair advantage over him.
 And he felt as if he'd failed.
 Thereby, the shame.
 And if he thought about it very much, the resentment would eventually turn to anger.
 Sometimes, he wished he could have shot that old man with the gun he got off him.
-Probably stold it in the same he'd gotten Gils car.
+He'd probably stolen it in the same way he'd gotten Gils car.

 As they came over the overpass of the train tracks going north out of Paragould, Gil went back into his melancholy mood again, wondering what he was ever going to do when he got there.
 The drive between Paragould and Marmaduke was a very welcome scene, and he took it all in remembering all the stories of little town cops, wrecks, chases and a thousand others.
 The long curve which points one back north after crossing the tracks on the north side of Marmaduke announced the last leg of the journey to Rector, town of his birth.

 As they came into Rector, he was gladdened to see the additions of the Dollar General, a little Stop and Fuel place on the left corner.
-Old Squareshooter Wrights place, a landmark for many years was gone, lapsing in what was merely a vague memory.
+Old Squareshooter Wrights place, a landmark for many years was gone, lapsing into what was merely a soon to be forgotten memory.

 Al swung the rig North off Hwy 49 and Gil saw the new Memorial on the right.
 Stories flooded his head about the little town on Saturday nights, the hustle and bustle, the Saturday evening drawings.
 The little fountain in the park that ran continuously with sweet and pure Arkansas nectar-like water.